charlesportoferreira/word2vec/Readme.md

 # Word2Vector to arff
+---
 ## Read text raw files, apply word2vec and generate a dataset in the arff format
+---
 ### To use type:

-**python3 wordvector/main.py --input folderName --output fileName.aff --model modelFolder --aggregator sum [--binary True] [--noheader True]**
+**python3 wordvector/main.py [options]**

+  Options:

+        --input:
-        --input: Path to the folder with the raw txt files
+          Path to the folder with the raw txt files

+        --output:
-        --output: Name of the arff file that will be generated
+          Name of the arff file that will be generated

+        --model:
-        --model: Path to the word2vec trained model
+          Path to the word2vec trained model

+        --aggregator:
-        --aggregator: Select between sum or mean.
+          Select between sum or mean.
 Its set which way document vector will be generated

+        --binary:
-        --binary: Optional parameter.
+          Optional parameter.
 Set true if you are using a binary model

+        --noheader:
-        --noheader: Optinal parameter.
+          Optinal parameter.
 Set true to just save the vectors